Serengeti National Park

 Visit the Olduvai Gorge

-Situated in the midst of Serengeti national park and the Ngorongoro Crater, Olduvai Gorge is famous for being the site where 2 million-year-old human fossils were found.
+Situated amid Serengeti National Park and the Ngorongoro Crater, Olduvai Gorge is famous for being the site where 2 million-year-old human fossils were found.
 It is a top tourist spot in Serengeti that allows history buffs to dig out more about the past.
 Visit the Oldupai Museum which showcases the facts about fossils.

 Visit the Bologonja Springs